Terence MacSwiney: Hunger strike and death

-Food was often placed near him to persuade him to give up the hunger-strike.
+Prison officials often placed food near MacSwiney to persuade him to give up the hunger strike.
 Attempts at force-feeding MacSwiney were undertaken in the final days of his strike.
-On 20 October 1920 he fell into a coma and died five days later after 74 days on hunger strike.
-His body lay in St George's Cathedral, Southwark in London where 30,000 people filed past it.
-Fearing large-scale demonstrations in Dublin, the authorities diverted his coffin directly to Cork, and his funeral in the Cathedral of St Mary and St Anne on 31 October attracted huge crowds.
-MacSwiney is buried in the Republican plot in Saint Finbarr's Cemetery in Cork.
+On 20 October 1920, he fell into a coma and died five days later after being on hunger strike for 74 days.
+His body was laid in St George's Cathedral, Southwark, where 30,000 people filed past it.
+MacSwiney's family planned on having his body taken to Dublin, but as they feared it would lead to large-scale demonstrations British authorities diverted his coffin directly to Cork, reportedly on the insistence of Sir Henry Wilson, 1st Baronet.
+MacSwiney's funeral in the Cathedral of St Mary and St Anne on 31 October attracted large crowds, and he was buried in the Republican plot in St. Finbarr's Cemetery, Cork.
 Arthur Griffith delivered the graveside oration.